iqbalabd/iqbalabd.github.io/content/posts/2026/pycon-sg-georgi-keynote-en.md

 This is the dark mirror of Georgi's education argument.
 If schools teach students to optimize for the appearance of understanding — the polished essay, the correct answer sheet, the credential — then AI becomes the perfect accomplice.
 It generates polished banality at scale.
 The danger is not that AI replaces thinkers.
 The danger is that organizations reward the *semblance* of thinking until no one remembers what the real thing looked like.

-One of the member in the group suggested "adversarial prompting".
+One of the members in the group suggested "adversarial prompting".
 Instead of asking an AI to validate your business plan, ask it to perform a post-mortem.
 Tell it the plan failed.
 Watch how quickly it flips from sycophancy to criticism.
 That friction — that deliberate discomfort — is where actual learning lives.
 It is the oral defense, but applied to silicon.

 ## What Remains Uniquely Human